Paul-Dempsey/pachde1/dev-notes/svg-theme.md

 > **NOTE**
 >
 > Since almost everything in pachde-One is drawn procedurally,
-> I haven't actually needed SVG theming, so none of this is implemented.
+> I haven't actually needed SVG theming, so I haven't implemented it (yet).

+I did a little research into the parsed representation of SVGs in nano, and I can see a path to a simple, lightweight, in-process way to implement SVG themeing in a declarative way.

+The key is that nano preserves element ids, providing an easy way to target theme-able elements.
+Inkscape preserves existing ids across edits of the SVG, so the mechanism is robust to edits of the SVG.

 The svg element id is used to target an element for modification.
 The element id to be targeted has a suffix beginning with two dashes, followed by a tag.